KarthikatLilly/FIFO-CDC/README.md

-# Async FIFO-Based CDC Bridge with Backpressure
+# Async FIFO-Based CDC Bridge

 ## Where the Project Stands